 No doubt the fall-out from COVID-19 has escalated this problem.
 It is time for everyone to get behind the Australia Together and other financial literacy programs now.

 When it comes to financial literacy, Adviser Ratings has taken the initiative and is about to launch a national campaign called Together Australia.

 Watch out for the launch – there will be a lot of media activity around this launch.

 Financial Advisers have put their weight behind the project and major companies in the industry have funded the project.
 It is estimated that over the coming months 200,000+ will visit the website.

-Employers can provide a free Financial Literacy Program with the help of Financial Mappers
+Employers can provide a free Financial Literacy Program with the help of Financial Mappers and MDTConnect

 Financial Mappers Lite